Czech Republic vs Scotland: Czech FA call off game due to coronavirus without telling Scots

 A statement on the FACR website read: "The national team will not play against Scotland on Monday due to representatives decision and the current situation with the Covid-19."

-Scotland, who were due to travel to Olomouc on Sunday, are awaiting confirmation from UEFA on whether the game will go ahead.
+Scotland, who were due to travel to Olomouc on Sunday, are awaiting confirmation from UEFA on whether the game will go ahead but have been advised to prepare for Monday's game as normal.

 "We are aware of reports that the Football Association of the Czech Republic have taken the decision not to play Monday's game," a spokesperson for the Scottish FA told Sky Sports News.